Pop Culture Madness!

 Jeff Goddard, a Domino's Pizza franchisee, invented the Spoodle, a combination spoon/ladle that allowed him to win the World's Fastest Pizza Maker competition.
 They are now in use throughout the food service industry.

-Tommy Hilfiger started selling his own menswear cloths line.
+Tommy Hilfiger started selling his menswear clothesline.

 Members of the staff (The New Republic) of a "Bestseller" book, placed coupons redeemable for $5 cash inside 70 books that were selling well, and none of them were sent in, proving that they were most likely not read.

-Mattel released an action figure of Stinkor, an anthropomorphic skunk supervillain of the He-Man universe, in 1985.
-Patchouli Oil was added to the molds to recreate the character's unpleasant superpower.
+Mattel released an action figure of Stinkor, an anthropomorphic skunk supervillain of the He-Man universe in 1985.
+Patchouli Oil was added to the molds to recreate the character’s unpleasant superpower.

 When Ronald Reagan watched Back to the Future for the first time, he loved the joke about who was president in 1985 (Ronald Reagan?
 The Actor?) so much that he made the theater projectionist stop the film, roll it back, and play the joke again.